eLeontev/mind-map/README.md

 ### How to use

-Initially display one block (root block in further) in edit mode.
-Begin to typing to start work with mind-map.
-Press `Enter` after finishing of the text.
-The edit mode will be completed.
+The application initially displays a single block in edit mode (this is the root block).
+To interact with mind-map, begin typing.
+When you are finished with your text, press `Enter`.
+This will close edit mode on the current item.

-Now press `Tab` to create new child block. *Each new block will be displayed in edit mode by default with the focus on the text area.
+* To create a new child block, press `Tab`.
+  * By default, each new block will be displayed in edit mode with focus on the text area.

-Creating new sister block on `Enter` press works on each block exept of root block (only one root can be existed) Click on mouse turns off edit mode if click was performed on empty space and will open edit mode in the block if it was clicked on it.
+* To create a sister block, press `Enter`.
+This works for any block except the root block (only one root can exist).

+* To open edit blocks, simply click on the box you would like to edit.

+* To turn off edit mode click mouse on emtpy space outside of any blocks.

-Short workflow:
+Sample workflow:
 `typing` -> `Enter` -> `Tab` -> `typing` -> `Enter` -> `Enter` -> `typing` ...

 ## Development